Decision-making tower or pyramid

 - Clear Presentation: Because information is organized in a clear and hierarchical

-manner, a pyramid structure makes it easier to present decisions to others.
+manner, a pyramid structure makes it easier for you to present decisions to others.

 - Shared Understanding: By following a structured approach, all stakeholders can